awc-admin/ai_image_web/README.md

 This project is an Azure Static Web App using React (v19.1.1) for the frontend and Python for the backend API.
 It provides a web interface for submitting image processing jobs with resilient file upload capabilities.

+## Recent Updates

+- **2023-11-10**: Fixed issue with `api_instance` field in Cosmos DB being set to 'react_web' instead of 'web'.
+Now the value is hardcoded to 'web' in the `JobStatusTable` class to ensure consistency.

 ## Prerequisites

 - [Node.js](https://nodejs.org/)